pseudorex/github_first_try/README.md

 # github_first_try
-trying github for the first time
+trying github for the first time.
+Hello!